stroeum/M4s/README.md

 The makefile function "run" must be tailored to the specific computer.
 If hyperthreading is supported, the rankfile must also be tailored.

-Make sure the mpirun/mpiexec command is run from the root directory.
-The files that affect the running location are the input file (output and viz_dir directories), in myctx.c, and in the makefile

 ## Commands to run